Group-2D/Demo-Project/README.md

 ## Installation

-The project is built in Python using various libaires as listed above and PostgresSQL
+The project is built in Python using various libaires as listed above and PostgresSQL.

-Below are the steps we would take to install the dependencies
+Below are the steps we would take to install the dependencies.

 ### Cloning the repository using Git